hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

 I used a .csv for the data, and an .indd file for the publishing template.
 Since I know that this can change in future, I want to make sure I have an easy way to edit the source data and re-publish the .pdf's quickly.
 The way I have designed this has automated this process for me, since the template accepts the persona data as variables, managed from the .csv.

+Read my personas here.

 Further requirements
 ~~~~~~~~~~~~~~~~~~~~~
-I considered a few legal obligations, and fortunately, my site does not have many.
-Since it's more a personal blog with tools that help others for an industry I am involved in, then I can choose style guides and schemas as they suit me.
-One thing I need to be aware of is compliance declarations, privacy notices, and warnings to remove liability for potential data and system corruption when running any of the tools.
+I considered a few legal obligations and browsed similar products to determine I need the following:

++ Accessibility compliance statement
++ Canadian consumer protection laws
++ Anti spam
++ Open source license declaration
++ Security declaration for trust
++ Third-party software acknowledgement
++ Respect for third-party licenses
++ Privacy and data protection notices
++ Warnings to remove liability for potential data
++ System corruption when running any of the tools
++ Notifications and consent

 Mock up and site map
 ~~~~~~~~~~~~~~~~~~~~~